sciffany/sanfo-scripts/README.md

 # Scripts for Sanfo

-This repository contains Google Apps scripts written to automate daily and weekly procedures for Sanfo International Trading Inc to improve workflow and reduce operation costs.
+Google Apps scripts to automate daily and weekly procedures for Sanfo International Trading Inc to improve workflow and reduce operation costs.

 ## Daily Purchase Updates